lc446/CS610-Quake/README.md

-# IT610-Midterm-Project
+# IT610-FINAL-Project
 ### Created by Lucca Cioffi

-## This is a Docker Quake Server with custom map loading!
+## This is a Docker Quake Server Cluster with custom map loading, and a website that displays the server information of each running instance.

 The Docker server pulls the [latest MVDSV](https://github.com/QW-Group/mvdsv/releases/latest/) and [latest ktx](https://github.com/QW-Group/ktx/releases/latest)